John Leguizamo: Early career

-In 1992, he starred in Whispers in the Dark as John Castillo.
-In 1993, Leguizamo portrayed Luigi in the film Super Mario Bros., based on the Mario video game franchise.
-Despite being considered a critical and financial failure universally, the film was considered to be his breakthrough role, allowing him to appear in more successful comedic roles in the following years.
-That same year, he had a prominent role in Brian De Palma's Carlito's Way as Carlito Brigante's nemesis, "Benny Blanco from the Bronx," which also boosted his career in serious roles.
-In 1993, Leguizamo wrote and performed in Spic-O-Rama, where he made fun of the stereotyping of Latinos in the United States.
+In 1992, Leguizamo starred in Whispers in the Dark as John Castillo.
+In 1993, he portrayed Luigi Mario in the film Super Mario Bros., based on the Mario video game franchise.
+Despite being a critical and financial failure, the film was considered to be his breakthrough role, allowing him to appear in more successful comedic roles in the following years.
+That same year, he had a prominent role in Brian De Palma's Carlito's Way as Carlito Brigante's nemesis, "Benny Blanco from the Bronx," which also boosted his career in serious roles, and wrote and performed in the one-man show Spic-O-Rama, where he made fun of the stereotyping of Latinos in the United States.
 The production won a Drama Desk Award and four Cable ACE Awards.
 Both Mambo Mouth and Spic-O-Rama were later filmed for presentation on HBO.

-In 1995, Leguizamo created, produced, wrote, and starred in the 1995 Latino-oriented variety show called House of Buggin' on Fox Television.
+In 1995, Leguizamo created, produced, wrote, and starred in the 1995 Latino-oriented variety show House of Buggin' on Fox Television.
 Some audiences saw this as the Latino version of In Living Color.
-The show showcased Leguizamo's well-known ability to assume a wide variety of colorful, energetic characters, but due to poor ratings the show ran less than one season.
-Leguizamo also starred in Romeo + Juliet (1996) as Tybalt Capulet, as Violator in Spawn, Cholo in Land of the Dead, and Pestario 'Pest' Vargas in The Pest, the latter being one of his few roles as a lead actor in a studio film.
-In 1995, he starred as drag queen Chi-Chi Rodriguez in To Wong Foo, Thanks for Everything!
-Julie Newmar for which he received a Golden Globe Nomination for Best Supporting Actor, and he starred in the 1996 action film Executive Decision as Captain Rat.
+The show showcased Leguizamo's well-known ability to assume a wide variety of colorful, energetic characters, but due to poor ratings, the show ran less than one season.
+Leguizamo also starred in Romeo + Juliet (1996) as Tybalt Capulet, as Violator in Spawn, Cholo in Land of the Dead, and Pestario 'Pest' Vargas in The Pest, the latter being one of his few roles as a lead actor in a major film.
+In 1995, he co-starred as drag queen Chi-Chi Rodriguez in To Wong Foo, Thanks for Everything!
+Julie Newmar, for which he received a Golden Globe nomination for Best Supporting Actor, and he appeared in the 1996 action film Executive Decision as Captain Rat.
 In 1998, he debuted on Broadway in the production of Freak, a semi-autobiographical one-person play that was filmed for HBO and released on October 10, 1998, with Spike Lee sitting in as director.
 The show won him the Drama Desk Award for Outstanding One-Person Show and the Primetime Emmy Award for Outstanding Individual Performance in a Variety or Music Program.
-In 1999, he starred in the lead role of Vinny in Summer of Sam which was written and directed by Spike Lee.
+In 1999, Leguizamo appeared in a lead role as Vinny in Summer of Sam, which was written and directed by Lee.